uic-nlp-lab/medsecid/README.md

 to the [mimicsid] repository.

+## Data Analysis

+The medical concept (CUI) plot given in the paper, and others are available [as interactive 3D plots here](https://uic-nlp-lab.github.io/medsecid/index.html).

 ## Citation

 If you use this project in your research please use the following BibTeX entry: